- Why Us?

 Some of the top features facility managers should consider when choosing a surveillance system are

-High-definition video is critical, as it produces a more explicit video that can help facility managers and even police identify criminals easier than ever before.
+High-definition video is critical, as it produces a clearer video that can help facility managers and even police identify criminals easier than ever before.

 It’s also crucial that employees or managers can monitor the video feeds from a remote location and not just on-site at the facility.
 This capability is especially helpful when no manager is at the storage facility.

 The surveillance system must have a backup power supply.
-Backup power is necessary, in the case of a standard power blackout, a storm that knocks the power grid off, or a smart criminal who can cut the main power supply.
+Backup power is necessary.
+In the case of a standard power blackout, a storm that knocks the power grid off, or a smart criminal who can cut the main power supply, you'll want to make sure your security cameras can still operate.

 This backup power will keep the surveillance cameras running at all times.

-Finally, the data the surveillance cameras are producing should be stored in the cloud and on storage devices off-site, not on tapes located on the storage facility.
-This practice prevents criminals from being able to find the recordings and destroy them to prevent him or her from getting caught.
+Finally, the data the surveillance cameras are producing should be stored in the cloud and on storage devices off-site, not on tapes located in the storage facility.
+This practice prevents criminals from being able to find the recordings and destroy them.

 Once the proper surveillance system has been chosen and installed, with adequate signage around the property, you can rest assured, knowing your customers’ belongings will be safe.